dmx-systems/dmx-documentation/docs/installation.rst

 Installation
 ############

 DMX is a web application.
-The **DMX server** is a (Jetty based) web server.
-The *DMX Webclient* acts as the user interface.
+The **DMX Server** is a (Jetty based) web server.
+The **DMX Webclient** acts as the user interface.
 It runs in a regular web browser.

 The DMX server is written in Java.
-It can be installed on any platform that supports Java, in particular Windows, macOS, and Linux.
+It can be installed on any platform which supports Java, in particular Windows, macOS, and Linux.

 There are 2 DMX installation types: